freezy04/MobiDoc/README.md

 # MobiDoc

-This is the website version for the MobiDoc Android Application  : https://github.com/freezy04/Runtime-Terror
+This is the website version for the MobiDoc Android Application  : [MobiDoc Android]( https://github.com/freezy04/Runtime-Terror)

  # Mobile Patient Tracker
 - #### Product Scope